White House releases draft bill to protect consumer data privacy

 "Even though responsible companies provide us with tools to control privacy settings and decide how our personal information is used, too many Americans still feel they have lost control over their data," the White House said in a statement.

 It would allow industries to develop codes of conduct, overseen by the Federal Trade Commission.
-The codes would provide "safe harbour" to companies abiding by them.
+The codes would provide "safe harbor" to companies abiding by them.

 The Federal Trade Commission would have the authority to enforce the law, and could seek fines of up to $25 million or injunctions for infractions.
 State attorneys general also could enforce the law in some cases.

-The Center for Digital Democracy, a consumer privacy organisation, called the bill "a serious setback for privacy" because it relies on industry-created codes.
+The Center for Digital Democracy, a consumer privacy organization, called the bill "a serious setback for privacy" because it relies on industry-created codes.

 The Consumer Electronics Association, a lobby group for consumer technology companies, also panned the bill.